stewart-heitmann/stewart-heitmann.github.io/research.markdown

 ---

 ## Brain Dynamics Toolbox
 The **Brain Dynamics Toolbox** is open matlab software for exploring user-defined dynamical systems with minimal programming effort.
-Specifically, initial-value problems in systems of ODEs, DDEs, SDEs and PDEs.
+It solves initial-value problems in systems of ODEs, DDEs, SDEs and PDEs.
 Users define their system of equations as a custom matlab function.
 Interchangeable solvers and graphical plotting tools can then be applied to it with no additional programming effort.
 The toolbox is available from [bdtoolbox.org](https://bdtoolbox.org).

 ![Handbook for the Brain Dynamics Toolbox](PaperbackCoverArt-2023.png "Handbook for the Brain Dynamics Toolbox"){: .my-image70}